Rendezvous hashing: Replication, site failures, and site additions

-Comparison with Consistent Hashing
+Comparison with consistent hashing

 Because of its simplicity, lower overhead, and generality (it works for any k < n), rendezvous hashing is increasingly being preferred over consistent hashing.
-Recent examples of its use include the Github load balancer, the Apache Ignite distributed database, and by the Twitter EventBus pub/sub platform.
+Recent examples of its use include the GitHub load balancer, the Apache Ignite distributed database, and by the Twitter EventBus pub/sub platform.

-Consistent hashing operates by mapping sites uniformly and randomly to points on a unit circle called tokens.
-Objects are also mapped to the unit circle and placed in the site whose token is the first encountered traveling clockwise from the object's location.
-When a site is removed, the objects it owns are transferred to the site owning the next token encountered moving clockwise.
-Provided each site is mapped to a large number (100–200, say) of tokens this will reassign objects in a relatively uniform fashion among the remaining sites.
+Consistent hashing operates by mapping each site uniformly and randomly to multiple points on a unit circle called tokens.
+Objects are also mapped to the unit circle and placed in the site owning the token that is first encountered traveling clockwise from the object's location.
+When a site is removed, each of its objects is transferred to the site owning the next token encountered moving clockwise.
+Provided each site is mapped to a large number of tokens (100–200, say), this will reassign objects in a relatively uniform fashion among the remaining sites.

-If sites are mapped to points on the circle randomly by hashing 200 variants of the site ID, say, the assignment of any object requires storing or recalculating 200 hash values for each site.
+If a site's tokens are placed on the unit circle by hashing 200 variants of the site ID, say, then the assignment of any object requires storing or recalculating 200 hash values for each site.
 However, the tokens associated with a given site can be precomputed and stored in a sorted list, requiring only a single application of the hash function to the object, and a binary search to compute the assignment.
 Even with many tokens per site, however, the basic version of consistent hashing may not balance objects uniformly over sites, since when a site is removed each object assigned to it is distributed only over as many other sites as the site has tokens (say 100–200).

 Variants of consistent hashing (such as Amazon's Dynamo) that use more complex logic to distribute tokens on the unit circle offer better load balancing than basic consistent hashing, reduce the overhead of adding new sites, and reduce metadata overhead and offer other benefits.